 Faith Without Works Is Dead

 Our faith isn’t just something in our hearts.
-It’s meant to be put into action.
-Even before man fell in Genesis, we were designed to be stewards of God’s creation and were commanded to work.
+It’s meant to be placed into action.
+Even before man fell in Genesis, we were designed to be stewards of God’s creation.
 So don’t be a stagnant believer.
-Take the gifts and resources God has blessed you with and put them into action.
-If you do, during the judgment, God will tell you “Well done good and faithful servant” just like the master said to the good servants in the parable.
+Take the gifts and resources God has blessed you with and put them to use.
+If you do, during the judgment, God will tell you “Well done good and faithful servant” just like the master said to the productive servants in the parable.

-The parable of the talents is jammed packed with life lessons.
+The Parable of the Talents is jammed packed with life lessons.
 In this article, we looked at 7 of them.
-I hope they improved the way you see life, encourage you to overcome fear and motivate you to do maximize all that God has given you.
+I hope they improve the way you see life, encourage you to overcome fear, and motivate you to maximize all that God has given you.